SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

-### Android: Delayed Configuration
+### Android: Manual Configuration

->
->	This method is not working completely as yet, please use the resource method for the moment
->

-The second method is a delayed configuration method similar to the manual configuration in the next section.
+The second method is a delayed configuration method which is the same as the manual configuration in the next section however the values are read directly from the json file if you package it with your Android application.

-This method requires that you package the `google-services.json` and then read the values from this file at runtime.
+This method requires that you package the `google-services.json` at the root level of your application.
-Reading these values is done automatically for you if you package the file in the root of your application when you call `initialiseApp()`.

-Download this file and place it in the root of your application package and ensure it is packaged with your Android AIR application.
+When you call `initialiseApp()`, the extension will look for this file and if found will read the values appropriate for your application.

+See the notes on the manual configuration below as all the points there apply to this method.

 ## Manual Configuration

 >
->	This method is not working completely as yet, please use the above methods currently
+>	**This method while simple is not advised.** Firebase has issues with some aspects of it's functionality when initialised in this manner.
+Particularly it seems that Analytics will fail and you will get error messages about a missing `google_app_id`.
+This appears to be well known and no current solution is available.
 >

 If you wish you can manually setup your application.

 To do this you create an instance of the `FirebaseOptions` class and set the details for your application.
 You can locate these in the configuration files downloaded above.

 ```as3